PiggyChu620/MindustryRandomPlanet/README.md

 4. Custom settings under *Settings* menu.
 5. Custom blocks and items that add a little spice to the game, it'll be constantly added.
 6. Unlock hidden items<sup>3</sup> and enable all environments for all units
+7. Load all activated ores for ore placements.

 ## Future Plans